AshirogiMaxx/web-scraper/README.md

 py main.py
 ```

-The progam will start to stream the data on the console continuosly on the nex order:
+The progam will start to stream the data on the console continuosly on the next order:

 		Product Description
 		Actual Price